Memorial Day Heat - KION546

 WEATHER STORY

-Rest of Friday: Low clouds linger on the south/east sides of the ba, otherwise sunny and fairly seasonable with highs in the upper 50s to low 70s on the coast and upper 60s to low 90s inland.
-Winds will pick up in the afternoon and evening for the valleys.
+-Those seeking relief at area beaches should be mindful of cold water temperatures and dangerous rip currents.

+Memorial Day: Today's weather will be much warmer!
+Highs will be in the 70s-80s on the coast with 80s-100s inland.
+A few clouds early with afternoon sunshine.
+Breezy at times.

-Overnight: Widespread low clouds with patchy drizzle likely.
+Overnight: Low clouds push back in the with patchy fog possible.
 Lows in the 40s-50s.

-Saturday: A few low clouds on the south side of the bay during the afternoon, otherwise sunny and fairly seasonable with highs in the upper 50s to low 70s on the coast and upper 60s to low 90s inland.
-Winds will pick up in the afternoon and evening for the valleys.

-Extended: High pressure begins to squash the marine layer on Sunday.
-Still, we’ll likely wake up to a blanket of low clouds.
-They’ll just be more limited in the afternoon.
-Temperatures will begin to head upward with highs in the 60s-70s on the coast and 80s-90s inland.
-Temperatures will then warm further on Memorial Day with some inland valleys reaching the 100s.
-Coastal areas will remain somewhat mild due to the sea breeze while inland areas will sit in the 90s-100s through Wednesday.
+Tuesday: Slightly cooler than Monday, but warm nonetheless.
+Highs will be in the 60s-70s on the coast with 80s-90s inland.
+Partly cloudy on the coast, sunny inland.
+Breezy at times.

+Extended Forecast: Temperatures ease back to seasonal norms through the end of the week.

 -------------------------------------------------------------------------